MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-consumer.md

 You might hear the term "Power BI Desktop" or just "Desktop".
 Designers use this stand-alone tool to build and share dashboards and reports.
 It's important to know that there are other Power BI tools out there, but if you're a business user, you only work with the Power BI service.

-When you work with shared content, you need one of the following:
+When you work with shared content, you need one of the following requirements:

 - A Power BI Pro or Premium Per User (PPU) license
 - Your organization must have a Power BI Premium subscription, and the content that's shared with you must come from Premium capacity